section-engineering-education/engineering-education/content/articles/deploy-flutter-to-computer-engine/index.md

 - [Conclusion](#conclusion)

 ### Creating a project on Google Cloud
-Everything with Google requires a project accessed using an API key.
+Every Google cloud service API requires a project accessed using an API key.
 We have to create a new Google Cloud Platform project and enable the Google Compute Engine API to get started.
 Make sure that you set up billing so that you can use the Google compute engine API.

 Google provides you with the $300 free credit to use for 90 days as you try out the new products they provide.
 However, make sure that you shut down your running instances if you do not want to incur extra charges after the 90 days.